 Grounds for Divorce

-To obtain a divorce in Monroe, you must be separated continuously for at least one year before filing for divorce by living in different residences with the intent to live separately and apart.
+To obtain a divorce in Monroe, family law statutes insist that you must be separated continuously for at least one year before filing for divorce with the intent to live separately and apart.
 Proof of fault is not required.
-This can make things easier on a couple divorcing because you do not need to allege and then prove abandonment, infidelity, or another fault-based ground.
+As explained by the North Carolina Judicial Branch, our state is a no-fault divorce state.
+Why the marriage broke down is not an issue that needs to be adjudicated.
+The no-fault divorce standard can make things easier on a couple divorcing.
+It allows them to put the focus on more practical and future-focused issues.

 Untangling Your Finances